-You would be eligible to receive half of your ex-spouse’s retirement benefits if you apply for benefits based on his earnings history.
-If your ex-spouse passes away before you do, then you would be able to receive his whole portion of retirement benefits.
+You would be eligible to receive half of your ex-spouse's retirement benefits if you apply for benefits based on his earnings history.
+If your ex-spouse passes away before you do, you could receive his whole portion of retirement benefits.
 Your benefit amount would be based on the value of the benefits upon his full retirement age.
 Your amount of help would be reduced if you apply before your full retirement age, as well.

 What happens if your ex-spouse has remarried?
 Does that prevent you from receiving benefits?

 In the years since you and your spouse got a divorce, he has since remarried.
 When you heard about this, you were concerned because you thought that your ability to receive social security benefits based on your ex-spouse's work history would be negated now that your ex-spouse has married someone.
 However, you can rest easy knowing that your benefits will not be impacted.

 Your applying for benefits under your ex-spouse's income history will also not be made known to your ex-spouse or their new spouse.
 This is probably for the best, considering the number of vindictive ex-spouses that would go to great lengths to do things that could potentially harm a person's ability to collect rightfully theirs benefits under the law.

 What about collecting benefits for your deceased ex-spouse's children?